Our commitment to privacy

 Most of the personal information we collect will be directly from you for purposes as described above.
 If you do not provide the information requested by us, we may not be able to provide you with our services, or to assist you with your specific needs.

-Enquires about Nearmap and applying to use Nearmap’s products or services
+Enquiries about Nearmap and requesting a quote for Nearmap’s products or services

 We will collect personal information about you in various ways and at several different points if you choose to provide it to us.
 For example: